jnstockley/jnstockley.github.io/index.md

 # Welcome to jackstockley.live

 My name is Jack Stockley.
 I have a love for computers and software.
 The first major project I have worked on is my [Address Book Java Program.](https://github.com/jnstockley/AddressBook) I also then made the second part of that program and implemented a RESTful API.
 I have called this program the [Address Book Rest](https://github.com/jnstockley/AddressBookREST), very creative I know.
-To learn more about these program scroll down.
+I am also currently working on a third part to this collection of projects.
+I am currently working on making a GUI that I am calling [Address Book UI.](https://github.com/jnstockley/AddressBookUI/tree/gh-pages)To learn more about these program scroll down.
 I am currently a high school student but am going to be starting my freshmen year at the University of Iowa as a Computer Science Major.

 ### Education